 PVC

 Alternatively, you can opt for Polyvinyl chloride or PVC decking.
-PVC decks not only have textured surfaces but also resistant to impact.
+PVC decks not only have textured surfaces but are also resistant to impact.

-Plus, PVC decks are durable and impact resistant.
+Plus, PVC decks are durable and impact-resistant.
 They can last you a good 25 to 30 years.
 Some places where you walk more often might become glossy over time, but you can sand it to bring back the matt finish.

 The best part is that PVC decks are comparatively cheaper than teak decks.
 You can purchase and install the deck at almost half the price of teal decks.